 Yes.
 Our scholarships are not age-based.
 Students may apply as long as they meet all the eligibility requirements, regardless of age.

-No. HSF/Pedro Urquidi Scholarships are only open to students who attend, or plan to attend, a four-year program.
+No. The Pedro Urquidi Scholarship Program is only open to students who attend, or plan to attend, a four-year program.

-No. HSF/Pedro Urquidi requires all recipients to be enrolled full-time in the year in which they are awarded.
+No. The Pedro Urquidi Scholarship Program requires all recipients to be enrolled full-time in the year in which they are awarded.
 Please note, official institution deferments, documented leaves of absence, and gap year programs in the fall will not be considered.

 No. The application is only available in English.

 To apply, please create a scholarship account.
-Once logged in, you will have access to the HSF/Pedro Urquidi Scholarship application.
+Once logged in, you will have access to the Pedro Urquidi Scholarship Program application.

 Yes.
 Please be sure to periodically check your spam and/or junk email*.
 All communication regarding applicants’ statuses is done electronically; therefore, students are responsible for checking their email regularly.

 *Please note, each applicant must use his/her own personal email address – not a family member’s email address.